What is mindfulness?

 Mindfulness has also been scientifically proven to help people achieve at higher levels in dance, sports, music, and across other diverse areas of life.

-Teachers, we try this with your students today!
-Try incorporating a short child friendly mindfulness exercise within one of your classes this week.
+Teachers, why not try this with your students?
+Perhaps incorporating a short, child-friendly mindfulness exercise within one of your classes this week.

 The Candle and the Flower